-I am an artist living in Berlin who "became" German as a first-generation immigrant.
-I was born in Turkey, and my great-grandparents arrived in the Ottoman Empire (today's Turkey) from the Caucasus as refugees.
-I am agnostic, queer, and I was raised by a single mother.
-So it was hard for me to feel at home or safe, and I have a lifelong pursuit of self-realization despite challenges.
+I am an artist living in Berlin who became German as a first-generation immigrant.
+I was born in Turkey, my great-grandparents arrived in the Ottoman Empire (today's Turkey) from the Caucasus as refugees and lived in isolation until my generation.
+I am agnostic, queer, and was raised by a single mother.
+Even though it was difficult for me to feel at home and safe, I grew a pursuit of life-long self-realization.

 I wanted to express my urge to be understood by telling stories of people I felt close to.
 A few years ago, I became friends with gender-nonconforming, trans*, and queer refugees and asylum seekers in Berlin.
-I have a deep respect for people whose identities are so intricate and layered that the struggle and the power of resistance become invisible to those who have access to anything they don't: having a family, job, education, physical or mental safety, language, or wealth.
+I have a deep respect for people whose identities are so intricate and layered that resilience and beauty become invisible.

 With that deep respect, I ask, "what if photography is more listening than seeing?"
-On a meta-level, this question resists the standard narratives of both LGBTQIA+ and refugee identities, whose stories are often told under the microscope of agony either by surgically exploring their body from the "outsider gaze" or romanticizing the struggle.
-My approach is about embracing and appreciating the complexities, striving to depict individuals in their wholeness, and looking at each other at eye level.
+On a meta-level, this question resists the standard narratives of both LGBTQIA+ and refugee identities.
+My approach is about looking at each other at eye level.
+It is also about embracing and appreciating the differences while connecting on similarities, striving to depict individuals in their wholeness while being aware of the limitations of representation.
 The work reflects my relationships and my impression of their stories.
 Thus, it is very subjective, after all.

 Come Get Your Honey is published in Summer of 2021 by Kehrer Verlag, with essays by Amrou Al-Kadhi and Marianne Ager, as well as an interview with me by Prince Emrah, a gender-nonbinary refugee from Turkmenistan.